marconetto/azadventures/chapter7/README.md

 If one wants to use cloud-init to add the trigger of the worker node in every boot, add a script in ``/var/lib/cloud/scripts/per-boot`` that waits for the provisoning state to get to **Succeeded** and triggers the worker process.
 Scripts in this folder are executed in alphabetical order.
+Make sure the script has ``#!/bin/sh`` in its first line and proper executable permission such as ``chmod 744 script.sh``.

 ##### 3.3 Azure custom script extension